 He settles for a short time in Shechem, where God promises to give his descendents all the land around him (Genesis 12:6-7).
 He soon journeys south from Shechem to an area between Bethel and Ai.
 It is while living in this general area that a great famine comes upon the land (Genesis 12:10).
 Abraham takes Sarah, Lot, and all their possessions to Egypt to escape the famine.

-As they near Egypt Abraham, fearful the Egyptians will kill him in order to take his beautiful wife, tells Sarah (who is now 67 years old).
+As they near Egypt Abraham, fearful the Egyptians will kill him in order to take his beautiful wife, tells Sarah (who is now more than 60 years old).

 11 It came about when he came near to Egypt, that he said to Sarai his wife, "See now, I know that you are a beautiful woman; 12 and when the Egyptians see you, they will say, ‘This is his wife’; and they will kill me, but they will let you live.
 13 "Please say that you are my sister so that it may go well with me because of you, and that I may live on account of you."
 (Genesis 12:11-13)